Mtillmann/mtillmann.github.io/posts/setting-up-hdd-spindown-on-wd-pr2100.md

 1. ssh into your PR2100
 2. _for each drive_
    1. find out the [short serial](https://wiki.archlinux.org/title/Udev#Identifying_a_disk_by_its_serial) by running `udevadm info /dev/sdX | grep SHORT`<Cp/>, replace `sdX` with the device id of your drive, e.g. `sda`
-   2. run `sudo nano /etc/udev/rules.d/69-hdparm.rules` and enter the following line
+   2. run `sudo nano /etc/udev/rules.d/69-hdparm.rules`<Cp/> and enter the following line
     ```
     ACTION=="add", SUBSYSTEM=="block", KERNEL=="sd[a-z]", ENV{ID_SERIAL_SHORT}=="SERIAL_FROM_ABOVE", RUN+="/usr/sbin/hdparm -B 127 -S 241 /dev/sdX"
     ```
     replace `SERIAL_FROM_ABOVE` with the short serial you acquired in step 2.1 and `sdX` with the device id of your drive, e.g. `sda`
 3. reboot your PR2100 (hard)
-4. run `sudo systemctl status udev.service` and look for any errors related to your drives
+4. run `sudo systemctl status udev.service`<Cp/> and look for any errors related to your drives

 ## Approach 2: Persistent configuration using cron

 1. ssh into your PR2100
-2. run `sudo crontab -e`
+2. run `sudo crontab -e`<Cp/>
 3. _for each drive_
    1. enter a new line at the bottom of the file
     ```